RitchieLab/LPC/README.md

 - **Step 1: Get your PennKey and request LPC account access.** If you don't yet have a PennKey, please email medhelp@pennmedicine.upenn.edu to request one.
 Then, you can contact Anastasia to help you request access to the LPC.
 You will be assigned an account username which will serve as the name of your home directory as well as be used to log onto the LPC.
 - **Step 2: Set up VPN for off campus LPC access**.
-Notes:The LPC can be accessed (i.e. logged on to) online directly while on campus, but in order to log on (specifically the Moore lab's sarlacc server) from off campus you will first need to connect to campus with a virtual private network (VPN).
+Notes:The LPC can no longer be accessed from AirPennNet.
+In order to connect on or off campus you will first need to connect to campus with a virtual private network (VPN).
   - First, make sure you enroll in [DUO Two-factor authentication](https://wiki.pmacs.upenn.edu/pub/HSRDC_Getting_Started#Duo_Two-Factor_Authentication).
 This is needed to access most online UPenn resources from off campus.
   - Next install the [Pulse Secure Software from DART](https://www.med.upenn.edu/dart/assets/user-content/documents/manually-install-and-setup-vpn-on-mac.pdf).
 Detailed instructions can be found [here](https://www.isc.upenn.edu/sites/default/files/pulse_secure_vpn_cc.pdf).